olliw42/mLRS-docu/docs/FLASHING.md

 Depending on the device, a confusing number of methods can exist for flashing and upgrading the firmware.
 Here is provided a general overview of some of the methods.

+> [!TIP]
-***Note***: Flashing for a specific device is described in more depth on the hardware specific pages, please check those out for step by step instructions.
+> Flashing for a specific device is described in more depth on the hardware specific pages, please check those out for step by step instructions.

 ## mLRS Web Flasher